csulb-cecs449-2025fa/line-drawing/README.md

-# SFML Template
+# Line drawing

-Please see Homework 0 on Canvas for an overview of this template.
+Please see Homework 1 on Canvas for an overview of this template.